Lornakimani62/Blog-Forum-IP5/README.md

 ## Description
 This application allows users to post,view and comment on blog articles
 ## Link to Deployed site
-Here is the a link to the application [
+Here is the a link to the application (https://lornakimaniblogforum.herokuapp.com/)
-This application allows users to post,view and comment on blog articles]

 # Setup and installations
 ## Prerequisites